 During their fabric bag project, Upper Key Stage 2 aimed their design criteria at a target market.
 They created paper template to develop their plans and designs.
 To make their bags, pupils used a variety of stitches, fabrics and fastenings.
 They also refined measuring, cutting and stitching skills.
 When evaluating their designs, pupils considered the functional and aesthetic qualities of their product.

-During the Summer term, Upper Key stage 2 will be considered ‘Global food’.
+During the Summer term, cycle A, Upper Key stage 2 explored ‘Global food’.
 They considered where in the world ingredients come from and considered the benefits of a varied and healthy diet.
 They used a range of cooking skills to create a salsa, selecting and refining recipes for specific purposes.

 Keep developing design skills and creating high quality products.
 Milford pupils may be the designers of the future!